junxit/us-congress-bills-113/metadata.md

 - 2013-03-19 — Introduced in Senate
 - 2013-03-19 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S1952-1953)
 - 2013-03-19 — Sponsor introductory remarks on measure.
 (CR S1951-1952)
+- 2013-04-25 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2013-04-25 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2013-04-25 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2013-04-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 66.